Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

-The second point of interest is the precise mathematical meaning of the eigenvectors which represent ECI and PCI.
-Several interpretations have emerged, nearly all from the perspective of spectral decomposition; most significant, however, is the interpretation of the ECI vector as a method of spectral clustering which provides an approximate solution to the problem of partitioning the country-product specialization graph into two balanced components (Mealy et al. 2019).
-More specifically, it has been shown that, given a graph $G$ with a set of vertices $V$ whose adjacency matrix is represented by the symmetric matrix
+The second point of interest is the precise mathematical meaning of the eigenvectors which represent ECI and PCI: most significantly, the interpretation of the ECI vector as a method of spectral clustering which provides an approximate solution to the problem of partitioning the country-product specialization graph into two balanced components (Mealy et al. 2019).
+The ECI vector is \it the \normalfont unique vector which best assigns each country a numerical score, such that countries which are more strongly connected in the country-country specialization similarity graph, with adjacency matrix given by $MU^{-1}M^T$, are assigned more similar scores; and along a similar vein, the PCI vector assigns products more strongly connected in the graph with adjacency matrix $\hat{M} = U^{-1}M^TD^{-1}M$ similar scores. \\

-whose entries are intuitively understood as a measure of similarity between the sexport specializations of pairs of countries (i.e. the dot product between the specialization vectors of countries $c$ and $c'$, normalized by product ubiquity), the ECI vector $k_c^*$ provides an approximate minimization to the \it Ncut criterion\normalfont

-where $A$ and $\bar{A}$ are complementary subsets formed from a partition of the set of vertices $V$ into two sets, $\sum_{i \in A, j \in \bar{A}}S_{ij}$ represents the total number of edges between $A$ and $\bar{A}$ (which we wish to minimize in order to find the "best" partition of $G$), and the coefficient $(\frac{1}{|A|} + \frac{1}{|\bar{A}|})$ with $|A|$ denoting the number of vertices in $A$ penalizes partitions which are weighted too heavily towards any one of the subsets.
-Though the theoretical solution to this optimization problem takes the form of a vector $\mathbf{y}$, with components

-in practice an approximate solution $\mathbf{y}$, where the entries $y_i$ are understood to be some measure of confidence for vertex $i$ to belong in $A$, is more computationally tractable.
-It is shown (Mealy et al. 2019) that the ECI vector is mathematically equivalent to this approximate solution to the Ncut optimization problem; and, as such, it is the unique vector which best assigns each country a numerical score such that countries which are more strongly connected in the country-country specialization similarity graph, with adjacency matrix given by $MU^{-1}M^T$, are assigned more similar scores.
-In a similar vein, the PCI vector is also the solution to the Ncut optimization problem on $M^TD^{-1}M = U\hat{M}$. \\

-While not yet fully explored in the literature, a wholly analogous approach ould be easily taken for the PCI vector and, by extension, the Product Space, in order to mathematically justify the fact that both concepts fall under the unified framework of "economic complexity".
-We begin with clarifying the conceptual link between the eigenvector form of PCI and the adjacency matrix underlying the Product Space.
-Recall that the adjacency matrix of the Product Space, encompassing the pairwise proximity between all pairs of products, was defined in matrix form as

-with entries $\phi_{ij}$ understood as the conditional probability that a country specializes in $j$ given that it specializes in $i$ (or vice versa, whichever is smaller).
-A similar examination of the matrix $\hat{M} = U^{-1}M^TD^{-1}M$ allows us to interpret it as a series of conditional probabilities: